jphmrst/PLC/src/plc/fp/Basics.lagda.md

 Normally, we will show an import as running code, so Agda will complain if we attempt to import a definition that is not available.
-This time, however, we have only shown the import as a comment.
+This time, since we are defining the booleans manually, we have only shown the import as a comment.

 ## Unicode